BestTimesToVisit.com Logo

 Grab (Ride-hailing App)

-Grab is the dominant ride-hailing app in Hanoi, offering both car and motorbike taxis.
-It's incredibly convenient for getting around the city, especially for solo travelers or couples, and the prices are transparent.
+Grab is the dominant ride-hailing app in Hanoi, offering car and motorbike taxi options.
+It's incredibly convenient for getting around the city, especially for solo travelers or couples, and often cheaper than traditional taxis.

-The Cat Linh-Dong Da line is Hanoi's first metro line, connecting the western suburbs to the city center.
-It's a modern, efficient, and air-conditioned way to bypass the notorious traffic, especially useful for reaching areas like the Vietnam National University.
+This is Hanoi's first and currently only metro line, connecting the Yen Nghia bus station in Ha Dong district to the Cat Linh station in the city center.
+It's a modern and efficient way to bypass the notorious traffic, especially for longer distances between these two points.

 Local Buses

 Hanoi has an extensive bus network that reaches most parts of the city and surrounding areas.
-It's the cheapest way to travel and offers a genuine glimpse into local life.
+It's the most budget-friendly option and a fantastic way to experience local life, though it can be confusing for first-timers.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.